Feature #9262

 Also take in account the user experience from the admin perspective.
 If we're going down the path of self discovery services, each services should bee able to add itself to the api without admin intervention. or at least to have a period of time (i.e. a Deployment flag somewhere) that lowers the need of a token just to make things easier to make deployments.
 The flag could be turned off once the deployment is done, of course.

-Updated by Tom Morris about 8 years ago
+Updated by Tom Morris over 8 years ago

 We should be careful to not make Ops any more difficult than it already is, but deployments are a very small fraction of our usage.
 Perhaps we can have a special deployment account or Ops team members can have accounts which have admin privileges permanently enabled if we can't find a good sudo-style implementation that works for deployments.